au-ts/lionsos_docs/content/_index.md

 with the goal of making the achievements of seL4 accessible.
 That is, to provide performance, security, and reliability.

-It is not a complete operating system, but contains composable components for creating custom operating systems that are specific to a particular task.
+It is not a conventional operating system, but contains composable components for creating custom operating systems that are specific to a particular task.
 Components are joined together using the [Microkit](https://github.com/seL4/microkit) tool.